Reduced L-Glutathione. It provides 250mg of L-glutathione per serving.

-So are grapefruit, peaches and oranges.
+As well as grapefruit, peaches and oranges.

-Main benefits of glutathione:
+Main benefits of Glutathione:

-Delays cell ageing
+Delays cell aging

 Strengthens the immune system

-It is the most effective antioxidant
+It is the most efficient antioxidant agent

 It has anti-inflammatory properties

-Antioxidant properties of glutathione
+Antioxidant properties of Glutathione

-Detoxifying properties of glutathione
+Detoxifying properties of Glutathione

-The importance of glutathione for the immune system
+The importance of Glutathione for the immune system

 Glutathione strengthens the immune system and reinforces our defenses against all kinds of pathologies.

-It has been clinically proven that glutathione is very important to protect the body from infections, serious autoimmune diseases and even cancer.
+It has been clinically proven that glutathione is very important to protect the body from infections, serious autoimmune diseases, and even cancer.